random-git/Drug-adverse-events-correlation/README.md

 # HPV vaccine-adverse-events-correlation
-part of the analyses of paper "Investigating safety profiles of human papillomavirus vaccine across group differences using VAERS data and MedDRA."
+Code of correlation analyses for "Investigating safety profiles of human papillomavirus vaccine across group differences using VAERS data and MedDRA."

+The analyses were aimed to understand the cooccurrence pattern of adverse events related to HPV vacines.